How to Create a Dynamic Picklist for Salesforce Forms

 What makes a picklist dynamic?

-A dynamic picklist would contain options that are fetched live from another source, while also providing an easy interface to select the correct option(s).
-Example, a dynamic picklist on your Salesforce form could allow you to pick from a list of contacts in your Salesforce account.
+A dynamic picklist includes options retrieved live from another source, offering a user-friendly interface to select the correct option(s).
+For example, a dynamic picklist on your Salesforce form might enable you to choose from a list of contacts within your Salesforce account.

 Dynamic picklists have many other features like: